euroblaze/agentshop/spec.md

 The shop will implement a comprehensive Object-Relational Mapping (ORM) layer to facilitate seamless communication between the TypeScript frontend and the Python backend.
 This ORM layer will be implemented in Python and will serve as the primary interface for all database operations and business logic.

 ##### ORM Structure and Components
 The ORM layer will be built using Python's SQLAlchemy framework, providing a robust and scalable foundation for data management.
+The architecture will emphasize reusable object-oriented classes throughout both backend and frontend systems.
 The ORM will consist of several key components:

 - **Model Definitions**: Python classes that represent database tables including Products, Customers, Orders, Reviews, Inquiries, and Configuration settings
 - **Data Access Layer**: Repository pattern implementation for each model providing CRUD operations, complex queries, and business logic
 - **API Serializers**: JSON serialization and deserialization for communication with the TypeScript frontend
 - **Validation Layer**: Data validation and business rule enforcement before database operations
 - **Migration System**: Database schema versioning and migration management
+- **Service Layer**: Business logic classes that orchestrate operations between multiple models
+- **Factory Classes**: Object creation patterns for complex entity instantiation

 ##### Database Connection and Session Management
 The ORM will handle database connections through SQLAlchemy's session management system.
 Connection pooling will be implemented to ensure optimal performance under concurrent user loads.
 All database operations will be wrapped in appropriate transaction boundaries to maintain data integrity.